Key takeaways from Cop27 final agreement

 Late on Saturday, the High Ambition coalition made a final push for the Cop27 pact to put the world on a path to phase out all fossil fuels amid strong pushback from countries with economies reliant on oil.

-“We must emerge from Cop27 with a package of outcomes that keeps 1.5C alive and protects the world’s vulnerable,” said Tina Stege, the Marshall Islands climate envoy said.
+“We must emerge from Cop27 with a package of outcomes that keeps 1.5C alive and protects the world’s vulnerable,” said Tina Stege, the Marshall Islands’ climate envoy.
 She was joined at the briefing by Mr Sharma and Jennifer Morgan, Germany’s climate envoy, among others.

 “This Cop decision must put the world on a path to phasing out all fossil fuels, and an urgent just transition to renewables,” she added.